 You are required to live in University housing for your first two years of enrollment.
 You will be assigned to live in one of the residence halls on Main Campus.
 If your immediate family resides in the Syracuse area, you may commute.
 Please make note of this on the housing application.

-If you have completed fewer than 40 credits, you are welcome to apply to reside in University housing unless you have a family (spouse/children) or plan to commute from the permanent home of your immediate family (parents/guardians).
+You are welcome to apply to reside in University housing unless you have a family (spouse/children) or plan to commute from the permanent home of your immediate family (parents/guardians).
 Housing for transfer students is located within South Campus apartments or Skyhalls on a space-available basis.

 Accessing Your Housing Application